Paratrophic Determinants over $\mathbb{Z}/N\mathbb{Z}$ via Discrete Fourier Transform: Applications of Theorem

 \end{remark}

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-I thank the anonymous referee of \cite{BDLR24} for asking the question of the non-vanishing of $\det(B_{3,N})$, which motivated the present note.
-I also thank Fran{\c{c}}ois Brunault, Rob de Jeu and Sun Zhiwei for very helpful discussions and comments.
+I thank the anonymous referee of \cite{BDLR24} for raising the question of the non-vanishing of $\det(B_{3,N})$, which motivated the present note.
+I also thank Fran{\c{c}}ois Brunault, Rob de Jeu and Sun Zhi-Wei for very helpful discussions and comments.